 Creating a PostgreSQL cluster

-A PostgreSQL cluster is one or more database hosts between which you can configure replication.
-Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests and duplicates changes on replicas.
+A PostgreSQL cluster consists of one or multiple database hosts, with the option to configure replication between them.
+Replication is enabled by default in any cluster with more than one host.
+The master host accepts write requests and propagates the changes to its replicas.
 A transaction is committed once the data is written to disk on both the master host and on a sufficient number of replicas to form a quorum.

 Note

-- The number of hosts you can create together with a PostgreSQL cluster depends on the selected disk type and host class.
+- The number of hosts you can create in a PostgreSQL cluster depends on the selected disk type and the host class.

 - The available disk types depend on the selected host class.